Eriner/prezto/modules/README.md

 Tmux
 ----

-Defines tmux aliases and provides for auto launching it at start-up.
+Defines tmux aliases and provides support for auto launching it at start-up.

 Utility
 -------